 Alternatively, use a crypto tax app to do all this for you.
 All you need to do is sync your Compound transactions using API.
 Your crypto tax app will then identify your taxable transactions and calculate any capital gains, losses, and income for you.
 You can then download a tax report specific to your location to hand over to your tax office - for example, you can download a pre-filled Form 8949 and Schedule D.

 As we said above, Compound doesn’t have an option to export a CSV file of your transaction history.
 However, you can use a service like Etherscan to download a CSV file or create one yourself and do your taxes manually.

 The easier option is to use crypto tax software to get your Compound transaction history and automatically calculate your crypto taxes via API.

 Just get your Ethereum public address and enter this into your crypto tax app and your crypto tax software will do the rest.
-There’s instructions on how to do this here.
-We’ve also got instructions for specific wallets like MetaMask, Coinbase wallet and more on our integration pages.
+We have instructions on how to do this step by step.
+We’ve also got instructions for specific wallets like MetaMask, Coinbase wallet, and more on our integration pages.